Drug Evaluation Committee 2020-51 Procedures for changing SMO

 Question

-Our company is engaged in SMO services.
+Our company provides SMO services.

 The clinical trial is still ongoing, but we have decided to change the SMO to another company (let's call it Company A).